rigogomes123/UNIT_17_MOBILE_APP/README.md

 The design of my application efficently satisfies the needs of the spa and gym while guranteeing a simple,seamless, and inspiring user experience.
 Every element has been designed to improve usability so that users can easily form healthy habits.
 The app is a useful wellness companion beacuse it has clear monitoring features, a sensible navigation system, and inpirational components.

+# optimisation of the application:

-# Optimised version of the mobile application and how it met the client requirements:
+# Evaluate the design and optimised mobile app against client requiremenets

 ## Home screen/ page: